emmekappaa/Mario_Boot_Logo/README.md

 HOW TO:

--Install the new boot logo: type sudo ./install.sh
+- Install the new boot logo: type sudo ./install.sh

--Uninstall the current logo and restore old logo: type sudo ./uninstall.sh
+- Uninstall the current logo and restore old logo: type sudo ./uninstall.sh

--Checkout the list of the themes you have already installed in your device:  type sudo ./checkList.sh
+- Checkout the list of the themes you have already installed in your device:  type sudo ./checkList.sh

 Enjoy :D